UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The “Do Not Pack” Zone

-Before the movers knock on your door, designate a specific corner of your current home as the “Do Not Pack” zone.
-Explicitly instruct your moving crew to leave this area alone.
-You need to secure your rented internet modems, routers, cable boxes, and remotes in this space.
-If movers accidentally pack this equipment into an HHG shipment, you won’t be able to return it to your old utility provider on time, which inevitably results in hefty unreturned equipment charges hitting your credit card.
+Before the contracted movers knock on your front door, designate a specific, highly visible corner of your current home as the “Do Not Pack” zone — a locked bathroom or an empty walk-in closet works perfectly.
+Explicitly instruct your moving crew to leave this area completely alone.
+You need to secure your rented internet modems, Wi-Fi routers, cable boxes, and proprietary remotes in this space.
+If movers accidentally pack this leased equipment into an HHG shipment destined for a warehouse across the country, you will not be able to return it to your old utility provider on time, which inevitably results in hefty unreturned equipment charges hitting your credit card within weeks.

 Arrival Day Tactics

-Setting up utilities in a new home as a veteran involves more than just flipping a switch.
-The moment you unlock the door at your new duty station, execute the following imperative commands to protect yourself from unfair billing and future headaches:
+Setting up utilities in a new home as a service member involves much more than just flipping a light switch and hoping for the best.
+The moment you unlock the door at your new duty station, execute the following imperative commands to protect yourself from unfair billing, establish legal residency, and prevent future headaches:

 • Document all pre-existing damage.
-Inspect the walls around thermostats, water heater closets, and electrical panels.
-Photograph any scuffs or leaks for military housing or private landlords to protect your rental deposit.
+Inspect the walls directly around thermostats, water heater closets, and electrical panels.
+Photograph any scuffs, frayed wires, or active leaks for military housing or private landlords to fiercely protect your rental deposit.

 • Perform a functional sweep.
-Turn on every faucet to verify water pressure and ensure there are no active pipe leaks.
-Adjust the thermostat to verify the HVAC system engages correctly.
+Turn on every single faucet to verify water pressure and ensure there are no active pipe leaks under the sinks.
+Adjust the thermostat drastically to verify the HVAC system engages correctly.

 • Locate emergency shutoffs.
-Find your main water shut-off valve and the circuit breaker panel right away.
-Knowing exactly where these are located allows you to react instantly in an emergency.
+Find your main water shut-off valve and the main circuit breaker panel right away.
+Knowing exactly where these are located allows you to react instantly and prevent catastrophic damage in an emergency.

 Veteran Utility Assistance Programs for Long-Term Support